pingcap/tidb-dev-guide/src/understand-tidb/optimistic-transaction.md

 ​    for {

-​       *// call "Next" method recursively until every executor finished*, every "Next" returns a batch rows from tikv
+​       // call "Next" method recursively until every executor finished, every "Next" returns a batch rows

 ​       err := Next(ctx, e.children[0], chk)

-​       *// If all rows are updated, return*
+​       // If all rows are updated, return

 ​       if chk.NumRows() == 0 {